sijokuruvilla/skg_blog/pages/notceo.md

 ---
 layout: page
-permalink: /svdotco
+permalink: /notceo
 ---

-# I still receive queries related to Startup Village
+## Not with Startup Village anymore

 I still receive a lot of queries related to Startup Village